WoofGrrrr/file-system-broker/modules/FileSystemBroker/README.md

     is > 255 characters or if the operating system had a problem processing the function.

+    sub-directories are not supported at this time.
+There is no method to create one.

 ### hasFiles( [ directoryName] )